 You will see that many recipes the amberjack is baked in the oven: the thing works, in my opinion, When you bake a whole Yellowtail (are fish that arrive at consistent weights) but it doesn't work with a slice or slice that, in my opinion, kiln drying hopelessly.
 In this case, the amberjack is lightly floured and seared in oil, then set aside and together at the end with sauce: so will remain rosy and soft, and a little flour thicken up a bit’ the sauce will become smooth and tasty.
 If you like great, take look at other RECIPES WITH RICCIOLA but also to all my SICILIAN RECIPES.
 Have a good day!

 Before you start preparing amberjack stewed Sicilian, look at the VIDEO RECIPE step by step, so you'll understand exactly what to do.
-Finely chop the parsley, clean the garlic, thinly slice the onion, Peel the potatoes and cut into thick slices about half a centimetre, desalinize the capers under running water.
+Finely chop the parsley, Clean the garlic, thinly slice the onion, Peel the potatoes and cut into thick slices about half a centimetre, unsasing capers under running water.

 Clean the amberjack by removing the skin and any bones and cut it into chunks rather thick.
 Lightly flour.